 Kings Coaching Staff | All-Time Coaches

-Bill Ranford is in his eighth season as the Goaltending Coach with the Kings.
+Bill Ranford is in his ninth season as the Goaltending Coach with the Kings.
 He was named to his position on July 10, 2006.

 In the playoffs in 2012 the Kings posted a 1.50 GAA over 20 games and Jonathan Quick, the Conn Smythe Trophy winner, had three postseason shutouts.
-Last year Quick and the Kings posted a 1.89 GAA in the postseason, the best mark in the NHL, along with three more playoff shutouts.
+In 2013 Quick and the Kings posted a 1.89 GAA in the postseason, the best mark in the NHL, along with three playoff shutouts.

-Ranford, an All-Star in 1991-92, made his acting debut in the movie Miracle, where he performed scenes as a “stunt double” of Jim Craig, Team USA’s goalie during the 1980 Winter Olympics.
+Ranford, an All-Star during the 1991-92 season, made his acting debut in the movie Miracle, where he performed scenes as a “stunt double” of Jim Craig, Team USA’s goalie during the 1980 Winter Olympics.
 He is a native of Brandon, Manitoba.

 Bill and his wife Kelly have two children: daughters Cassady and Tristan.
 They live in New Westminster, British Columbia.